redis/redis-doc/commands/info.md

 used and released by Redis, but not given back to the system.
 The `used_memory_peak` value is generally useful to check this point.

+Additional introspective information about the server's memory can be obtained by referring to the `MEMORY STATS` command and the `MEMORY DOCTOR`.

 Here is the meaning of all fields in the **persistence** section:

 *   `loading`: Flag indicating if the load of a dump file is on-going